 If you are an airline and are interested to take part in the Airbus Foundation relief flights programme, please contact the Foundation at firstname.lastname@example.org.

-The Airbus Foundation has organized a relief flight, using an A330-900 test aircraft, to Kabul in partnership with the International Federation of the Red Cross and Red Crescent Societies and the Finnish Red Cross.
+The Airbus Foundation has organised a relief flight, using an A330-900 test aircraft, to Kabul in partnership with the International Federation of the Red Cross and Red Crescent Societies and the Finnish Red Cross.

 29 tonnes of family tents have been transported to be used by the Afghan Red Crescent Society in response to the local population suffering 12 months of droughts and flash flooding.
 The family tents transported are expected to provide shelter to 650,000 people impacted by these severe conditions.

 In order to help survivors of cyclone Idai to rebuild their lives and communities, the Airbus Foundation in partnership with the French Crisis and Support Centre (CDCS) have sent 30 tonnes of electrical goods and construction toolkits to Beira, Mozambique using an Airbus A330neo test aircraft in April 15th.
 The relief equipment, provided by the CDCS, Electriciens sans Frontières, Architectes de l'Urgence and IFRC, consisted of family tents, cables, electric drills, grinding machines, jigsaws and solar lamps.